timmybird/match-list-change-detector-1/CONTRIBUTING.md

 - **Follow project conventions**: Observe existing patterns in the codebase
 - **Plan before coding**: Create a detailed plan before making changes
 - **Verify your understanding**: Confirm your understanding of requirements with the user

+### Working on Issues as an AI Assistant

+- **Acknowledge the issue**: When asked to work on an issue, acknowledge it and confirm your understanding
+- **Follow the issue workflow**: Follow the "Starting Work on an Issue" steps outlined above
+- **Create proper branches**: Use the correct branch naming convention (`feature/issue-NUMBER-description`)
+- **Document your process**: Explain your thought process and decisions as you work
+- **Provide progress updates**: Keep the user informed about your progress and any challenges
+- **Ask for clarification**: Don't hesitate to ask questions if requirements are unclear

 ### Issue and Branch Management